peaceful-james/pii-guardian/pii_guardian/README.md

 - test new slack attachment
 - test edited slack attachment
 - use CloudCIX for chatbot with corpus
+- switch the `slack_elixir` dep from path to my fork on github

 ## For dev